Johanna Leggatt | March 2020

-You may also wish to buy an existing business to avoid the headaches of establishing a new practice from the ground up.
+You may also wish to buy a business to avoid the headaches of establishing a practice from the ground up.

-Ellis agrees and notes that part of the reason he merged his business with another – in addition to facilitating further growth – was to gain a sounding board via a new business partner, director Paul Luczak CPA.
+Ellis agrees and says part of the reason he merged his business with another – in addition to facilitating further growth – was to gain a sounding board via a new business partner, director Paul Luczak CPA.